thosgood/this-weeks-finds/markdown/week20.md

 error-correcting codes.
 For more about Monstrous Moonshine and string theory, the reader should try this:

-2) Igor Frenkel, James Lepowsky, and Arne Meurman, Vertex Operator Algebras and the Monster, Academic Press, New York, 1988.
+2) Igor Frenkel, James Lepowsky, and Arne Meurman, _Vertex Operator Algebras and the Monster_, Academic Press, New York, 1988.

 Rather than attempt to describe this work, which I am not really qualified to do (not that that usually stops me!), I think I will finish